theochem/horton/doc/dev_howto_use_git.rst

     This command will try to apply the patches from your working branch to the master branch.
-It may happen that changes in the master branch are not compatible with yours, such that your patches do no longer simply apply.
+It may happen that changes in the master branch are not compatible with yours, such that your patches cannot be simply applied.
     When that is the case, the ``git rebase`` script will interrupt and tell you what to do.
 Do not panic when this happens.
 If you feel uncertain about how to resolve conflicts, it is time to call your git-savvy friends for help.